Here’s my story…

 Pacifica House at Forest Trace

-During the last year of her life, Harriet told my dad that it was time to move into an Independent Living facility at Pacifica House at Forest Trace in Lauderhill.
-She didn’t want to share an apartment with my dad.
-So, he had an apartment on the first floor and she had one up on the top floor.
+During the last year of her life, Harriet told my dad it was time to move into an Independent Living facility at Pacifica House at Forest Trace in Lauderhill.
+She didn’t want to share an apartment with him, so he had an apartment on the first floor, and she had one on the top floor.
+They could have gone to memory care services for seniors in Roswell, but since they lived in Fort Lauderdale, they stayed closer to where they lived.
+However, this could have been a good option as well.

 For a year, they lived happily there.
 The only complaint was that the people were cliquey.